Marion Lake

 Marion Lake is a very popular destination in the summertime for folks from all over Oregon.
 The 3 mile hike to the lake is easy so most people only do that and then spend the day at the beautiful lake, fishing, paddle boarding or kayaking.
 You can also make this hike a bit more challenging by going up to Marion Mountain, where you will see spectacular 360 degree views of the Jefferson Wilderness!

-Marion Lake Trail #3436 starts out heading 2.1 miles through beautiful large old growth forest.
-Here the trail is very wide and all you can do is ogle at the giant trees!
-The first mile is almost flat and then the trail trends uphill just a bit to the meadows of Lake Ann at mile 1.7.
-The trail next to Lake Ann is rocky, and if you listen closely you can hear the gurgle of water underneath the rocks as you cross the creek that flows out of Lake Ann.
-This sound is really unique and you should definitely stop and listen to it for a moment. |
+Marion Lake Trail #3436 starts out by going through a beautiful large old growth forest.
+Here the trail is very wide and all you can do is ogle at the giant trees and the moss covered ground!
+The first mile is almost flat and then the trail trends slightly uphill to the meadows of Lake Ann at mile 1.7.
+The trail next to Lake Ann is rocky, and if you listen closely you can hear the gurgle of water underneath the rocks as you cross the creek that flows out of Lake Ann under the rocks.
+This sound is really unique and you should definitely stop and listen to it for a moment.
+0.3 miles past Lake Ann, you will come to your first trail junction.
+If you are hiking all the way up to Marion Mountain, you will encounter a total of 4 trail junctions during your trip.
+Stay to the right here and take Marion Outlet Trail #3495. |

-200 yards after the trail split, there is a little side trail on the right side which takes you over to Marion Falls.
-This side trail is slightly hidden, but you can keep and eye out for a tree shaped like a Y (see picture below), that marks the side trail.
-You will follow this trail through the woods to Marion Creek and then the goes down very steeply along the river's edge towards the falls.
+About 200 yards after the trail split, there is a little side trail on the right side that takes you over to Marion Falls.
+This side trail is slightly hidden, but you can keep an eye out for a very obvious tree shaped like a Y, that marks the side trail.
+You will follow this trail through the woods to Marion Creek and then the trail goes down very steeply along the river's edge towards the falls.
+Be careful here as the rocks and roots can become very slippery from the waterfall spray.

 |

 After hiking 0.6 miles on the Pine Ridge trail, you will come to your last trail split.
 This split is more obvious because the Pine Ridge trail continues to the right and you will take the trail sign pointing to the left to Marion Mountain Trail #3435.
 From here there are about 9 steep switchbacks leading up another 0.8 miles to the summit of Marion Mountain.
+The top of Marion Mountain is a rocky precipice with 360 degree views spanning the Cascade Mountain range with close-up views of Mt.
+Jefferson and Three Finger Jack and the lakes in between.
 The hike down is spectacular, because you will continue seeing Mt.
 Jefferson almost the entire way back to Marion Lake.

-Once you get back to the bridge, you can take Marion Outlet trail and walk 0.7 miles along the Marion Lake shore.
-From the shore you can see great views of Three Finger Jack across the lake.
+Once you get back to the bridge, you will take the Marion Outlet Trail and walk 0.7 miles along the Marion Lake shore.
+From the shore you can see great views of Three Fingered Jack across the lake.
+The lakeshore has some lovely spots to sit and have a picnic and take a swim.
 After 0.7 miles you hook over onto Marion Lake trail for 0.2 miles and then you're back on the main trail to the car.
-After hiking that many strenuous miles, the 2.1 miles back to the parking area can feel very long and in the summer afternoon it can get quite hot. |

 |